datamoj/datamoj.github.io/_posts/2020-04-16-they-keep-you-safe.md

 	<p><i>"The God of Small Things," Arundhati Roy</i></p>
 	</div>
 	<div class="step" data-step="21">
 	<p>My partner leaving me alone a night I was upset, thinking I wanted space.
-A small gift treated carelessly—(and wasn’t this why I had dreamt of origami, folded so carefully, set on fire?)<p>
+A small gift treated carelessly—(and wasn’t this why I had dreamt of origami, folded so carefully, set on fire?)</p>
 <p>I embodied some of my old fatalism, the same edges that couldn’t be smoothed over. <i>There’s no point in talking about it,</i> said a small, cutting sliver. <i>Your partner says they love you—and that might be true.
 But what’s the point if they don’t love you the way you want to be loved?</i></p>
 <p>A nerve, reaching out through my fingertips, wrapping itself in a part of myself so deep I can’t touch it.
 Fear of being that same way again—of trying to speak, and not being heard, not being cared for.</p></div>
 	<div class="step" data-step="22">